Best Food for Yorkshire Terrier

 Yorkshire Terrier Nutritional Profile

-Dietary planning for Yorkshire Terrier starts with understanding this breed's Toy (4-7 lbs) physique and feisty character.
+Begin any Yorkshire Terrier feeding conversation with the basics of the breed: a Toy (4-7 lbs) physique and a feisty character.
+Those two facts shape almost every diet decision that follows.
 Over a 11-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Yorkshire Terrier's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 Yorkshire Terrier's lower activity level means protein at 22-28% of calories is sufficient.
 Avoid over-rich formulas that can cause weight gain in less active dogs.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Yorkshire Terrier to maintain coat health and joint function.

 Life-Stage Feeding Guide for Yorkshire Terrier